Using rocprofv3#

 Runtime trace#

-This is a short-hand option which attempts to target the most relevant tracing options for a standard user by excluding tracing the HSA runtime API and HIP compiler API.
+This is a short-hand option that targets the most relevant tracing options for a standard user by excluding traces for HSA runtime API and HIP compiler API.

-The HSA runtime API is excluded because it is a lower-level API upon which HIP and OpenMP target are built and thus, tends to be an implementation detail not relevant to most users.
-The HIP compiler API is excluded because these are functions which are automatically inserted during HIP compilation and thus, also tend to be implementation details which are not relevant to most users.
+The HSA runtime API is excluded because it is a lower-level API upon which HIP and OpenMP target are built and thus, tends to be an implementation detail irrelevant to most users.
+Similarly, the HIP compiler API is also excluded for being an implementation detail as these functions are automatically inserted during HIP compilation.

-At present, –runtime-trace enables tracing the HIP runtime API, the marker API, kernel dispatches, and memory operations (copies and scratch).
+--runtime-trace traces the HIP runtime API, marker API, kernel dispatches, and memory operations (copies and scratch).

 rocprofv3 –-runtime-trace -- <application_path>

-Running the above command generates hip_api_trace.csv, kernel_trace.csv, memory_copy_trace.csv, scratch_memory_trace.csv, memory_allocation_trace.csv, and marker_api_trace.csv (if ROCTx APIs are specified in the application) files prefixed with the process ID.
+Running the preceding command generates hip_api_trace.csv, kernel_trace.csv, memory_copy_trace.csv, scratch_memory_trace.csv, memory_allocation_trace.csv, and marker_api_trace.csv (if ROCTx APIs are specified in the application) files prefixed with the process ID.

 System trace#